June 8, 2018 Hasidic tours for German tourists

 “Germany?!
 You know we were all killed by you?
 Everyone here.
 Everyone here.
 Someone else’s family killed.
 You killed our grandfathers… they are still…”

 She suddenly noticed an old hunkered down lady with a walker coming towards us.
-This Bubby was wearing a washed out pink turban and had a black woman aid.
+This Bubby was wearing a washed-out pink turban and had a black woman as her aid.
 The reprimanding yenta grabbed bubby and pulled her over and asked “You were in Auschwitz, right?”

 The bubby managed to croak out “yuh, yuh.
 Ich bin geveyn…”